SeiyaO/JijBench/docs/tutorial_parameter-search_TSP.md

 # Parameter Search and Benchmark by JijBench

-As the main subject of this chapter, we will demonstrate parameter search and benchmark using JijBench.
+As the main subject of this chapter, we will demonstrate parameter search using JijBench.
-We will show the benchmark for TSP with varying the multipliers as an example.
+We will show the parameter search for TSP with varying the multipliers as an example.

 ## Purpose of Parameter Search